seckardt/grunt-protractor-webdriver/README.md

 Type: `String`
 Default value: `webdriver-manager start`

-Customize the way how the Selenium Webdriver is started.
-By default it assumes the presence of the `webdriver-manager` script (which comes bundled with `Protractor`) on the PATH.
+Customize the way how the Selenium WebDriver is started.
+By default it assumes the presence of the `webdriver-manager` script (which comes bundled with `Protractor`) on the `PATH`.

 #### options.path

 Type: `String`
 Default value: ``

-Customize the path to the actual command that starts the the Selenium Webdriver.
-By default it assumes the presence of your script on the PATH.
+Customize the path to the actual command that starts the the Selenium WebDriver.
+By default it assumes the presence of your script on the `PATH`.

 ### Usage Examples